4.1a Does the combined authority corporate plan include a net zero target and make tackling the climate emergency one of its main priorities? - /

 - Low

-4.9 How many staff spend 50% or more of their time on implementing the Climate Action Plan or other climate change projects? - Source
+4.9 What percentage of the combined authority's overall staff work on implementing their Climate Action Plan or other climate change projects? - /

 - FOI